Ray Nagel: Athletic director

 After his public conflict with his athletic director, Nagel never took another head coaching job, but became an accomplished AD himself.
 He left Iowa in May 1971 to become the athletic director at Washington State of the Pacific-8 Conference.

-In his five years at WSU, Nagel spearheaded the creation of the Cougar Club, coordinated fundraising, and served on the NCAA Football Rules Committee from 1973–1976.
+In his five years at WSU, Nagel spearheaded the creation of the Cougar Club, coordinated fundraising, and served on the NCAA Football Rules Committee from 1973 to 1976.
 Among his hires in Pullman were long-time basketball coach George Raveling and football coach Jackie Sherrill.
 He moved on to the University of Hawaii in June 1976, and served as its director of athletics until 1983.

 Nagel left Hawaii to become the executive vice president of the Los Angeles Rams in 1983.
 He left after just one year and returned to Hawaii in 1984 as vice president of public relations for the Bank of Hawaii, and held that position until 1989.
 He was then named as the executive director of the Hula Bowl and retired in 1995.

 In June 2006, Nagel was inducted into the National Association of Collegiate Directors of Athletics (NACDA) Hall of Fame.